 Chemical and physical in-use stability has been demonstrated for 12 hours at 2°C to 30°C. From a microbiological point of view, unless the method of opening precludes the risks of microbial contamination, the product should be used immediately after the first puncture.
-If not used immediately, in-use storage times and conditions cannot be longer than 12 hours at 2°C to 30°C.
+If not used immediately, in-use storage times and conditions are the responsibility of the user.